Resources

 U.S. Home Healthcare Services Industry Segmentation

-The U.S. home healthcare services market includes skilled nursing, rehabilitation therapy, personal care, medical social services, and specialized clinical services delivered in patients' homes.
-The report excludes institutional care settings and focuses exclusively on home-based service delivery models.
+The U.S. home healthcare services market consists of skilled nursing, rehabilitation therapy, personal care, medical social services, and specialized clinical services provided in patients' homes.
+It does not include institutional care settings and focuses only on home-based service delivery models.

-The home healthcare services market is segmented by service type, payer type, patient demographics, service model, and geography (Northeast, Southeast, Midwest, and West regions).
-By service type, the market includes skilled nursing services, rehabilitation services, home health aide services, medical social services, hospice and palliative care services, specialized services, and technology-enabled services.
-By payer type, the market covers Medicare, Medicaid, commercial insurance, private pay, and other payers.
-The report provides comprehensive market analysis and forecasts for each segment.
+The home healthcare services market is divided by service type, payer type, patient demographics, service model, and geography, which includes the Northeast, Southeast, Midwest, and West regions.
+By service type, the market features skilled nursing services, rehabilitation services, home health aide services, medical social services, hospice and palliative care services, specialized services, and technology-enabled services.
+By payer type, the market includes Medicare, Medicaid, commercial insurance, private pay, and other payers.
+The report offers a thorough market analysis and forecasts for each segment.

-For each segment, market size is provided in terms of value (USD million) and growth projections through 2030.
+For each segment, market size is given in value (USD million) and includes growth projections through 2030.

 Service Type |